BiigFish/ratnotebook/_posts/2022-03-03-addictions.md

 ### Netflix

 So this is where I rebounded the hardest.
-I had so much time in the day with quitting video games, super depressed because I just wanted to play video games, so I ended up watching a lot of TV.
+I had so much time in the day with quitting video games, and was super depressed because of said reason, so I ended up watching a lot of TV.
 I binged like three series.
 Some were good, some were shit.
 I don't know what to tell you.
 Eventually my withdrawal eased out, and I stopped being addicted to watching TV shows.
 Consuming unique and well written TV shows isn't the worst way to suffer a withdrawal.

 > I was starting to feel self-conscious of my constant nodding.
 He was talking a lot.
 I wondered if I was supposed to have a notebook out taking notes or something.